ducksouplab/ducksoup/README.md

 Ducksoup settings related to GStreamer pipelines are defined in `config/gst.yml`:

-- `muxRecords` set to `true` to record audio and video in the same file, `false` to record audio and video in separate files
 - `rtpjitterbuffer` defines properties passed to the [rtpjitterbuffer](https://gstreamer.freedesktop.org/documentation/rtpmanager/rtpjitterbuffer.html#properties) plugin
 - `vp8`, `x264`, `nv264` and `opus` define codec settings, `nv264` being preferred to `x264` if NVIDIA codec is enabled.